-We have a lease for a warehouse and distribution facility, located in Secaucus, New Jersey, through February 2014 covering an aggregate of approximately 205,000 square feet.
+We have a lease for a warehouse and distribution facility, located in Secaucus, New Jersey, through May 2014 covering an aggregate of approximately 205,000 square feet.
 Annual rent for the premises is approximately \$1.0 million.

-We have a lease through January 2014 for another distribution center in South Brunswick, New Jersey.
+We have a lease for another distribution center in South Brunswick, New Jersey that was recently renewed through January 2025.
 This facility contains approximately 305,000 square feet of space which is used by us for product distribution.
-Annual rent for this facility is approximately \$1.4 million.
+The rent for this facility is approximately \$1.4 million for fiscal 2014.

-We have a lease for another distribution center located in Jamesburg, New Jersey, for a term that commenced June 1, 2010 and ends December 31, 2020.
-We also have one five year renewal option.
+We have a lease for another distribution center, located in Jamesburg, New Jersey, through December 31, 2020 with a five year renewal option.
 The distribution center consists of approximately 583,000 square feet which we utilize for the warehousing and distribution of our products.
-The initial fixed rent is approximately \$2.0 million per year, with periodic set increases beginning in January 2013.
+The aggregate annual rent for this facility is approximately \$2.1 million for fiscal 2014.